So Are We Meant to Lean In or Not?

 I’m confused because I feel like we’re constantly getting mixed messages.
 On the one hand we’re told that when something is easy it must mean it’s “right”, but we’re also told that in order to have anything worthwhile, we must get out of our comfort zone.
 So which is it?

 In the case of relationships the fairy story goes “And then they lived happily ever after.”
 Not, “And then they had a massive row over whose turn it was to put the bins out, broke up, got back together, then felt they couldn’t juggle work, kids AND a relationship so they broke up again in a lengthy snot filled goodbye, then both went out with someone else, then flirted over FB messenger for a bit, then they got back together again, then they carried on bickering, arguing, having great sex, compromising, loving and living through all of life’s challenges, and then one day they woke up and realised that they had indeed lived happily ever after because 40 years had passed and they still loved each other despite all the shit.”

 Nope, finding a relationship that feels “easy” is touted to be some cosmic sign that that relationship is meant to be.
 I’ve often been told “You’ll know that they’re the right one because it just feels easy.”
-And I believed this in my heart to be true.

 A business book I read recently stated that when our emotions are running high, when we’re nervous or uncomfortable, when we’re scared about doing something, these are the things we SHOULD be doing.
 These are the things we should run towards because those feelings are our body’s way of showing us that we’re alive, that we’re on the right track.
 This is just like Sheryl Sandberg stated in her now largely debunked 2013 classic “Lean In”.